mschmittfull/perr/README.rst

     $ mpiexec -n 8 python main_calc_Perr.py

-- If `lsstools <https://github.com/mschmittfull/lsstools>`_ is installed in an anaconda environment, activate it first, for example
+- If `lsstools <https://github.com/mschmittfull/lsstools>`_ is installed in an anaconda environment, activate it first.
+For example:

   .. code-block:: bash

-    $ source activate nbodykit-0.3.4-env
+    $ source activate nbodykit-env

-  To automatically activate and deactivate the environment when running the code, modify and use run.sh, for example
+  To automatically activate and deactivate the environment when running the code, modify and use run.sh.
+For example:

   .. code-block:: bash